Phantom of the Opera costumes

 Examining the nature of facade, the un-reality of the stage, the masked Phantom of the title, and the duality of costume within costume, we make use of symbolic colour palettes and silhouettes to bring this heightened world to life with anywhere between 150 – 250 costumes.

-Our costumes for Phantom of the Opera are made to reflect the periods correctly which has become our number one goal avoiding the pantomime look.
+Our costumes for Phantom of the Opera are made to reflect the periods correctly which has become our number one goal avoiding that pantomime look.

 Phantom of the Opera.
 Act I